WNAT

-WNAT (Jam'n 106.3 1450 AM) is a radio station licensed to serve the community of Natchez, Mississippi.
+WNAT (1450 kHz, "Jam'n 106.3") is an American radio station licensed to Natchez, Mississippi.
 The station is owned by Listen Up Yall Media and airs a rhythmic AC format.

 The station was assigned the WNAT call letters by the Federal Communications Commission on May 5, 1949.

 On November 25, 2019, WNAT changed their format from news/talk to rhythmic adult contemporary, branded as "Jam'n 106.3".